 Instruction to Editor: Please remove the underline for two paragraphs and make the following changes for L36P331:

-Extended BSSMaxIdlePeriod values are those that include a scaling factor that ishad a non-zero USF (Table 8-43a) value greater than 1.
+Extended BSSMaxIdlePeriod values are those that include a scaling factor that ishad a non-zero USF (Table 8-43a) value signalled by an S1G STAgreater than 1.
 An S1G STA may include the BSS Max Idle Period element in transmitted Association Request and Reassociation Request frames to indicate a preferred BSSMaxIdlePeriod value.The S1G AP selects a value for BSSMaxIdlePeriod based on the S1G STA's preferred BSSMaxIdlePeriod (if any) and the type of the S1G STA.
 The S1G AP indicates its chosen value to the S1G STA in the (Re)Association Response frame.
 The value chosen by the AP is the value that the AP will use in making disassociate decisions based on BSSMaxIdlePeriodthe timeout value equal to BSSMaxIdlePeriod for the STA that is the recipient of the Association Response or Reassociation Response frame.
 An AP may provide different values for BSSMaxIdlePeriod to different STAs.
 The chosen value may be the same as or different from the value that the STA requested or it may be a different value.

 A STA may send at least one security protocol protected or unprotected keep-alive frame per BSSMaxIdlePeriod, as indicated in the Idle Options field.
 When a STA transmits an unprotected keep-alive frame, it shall use a frame that has 48-bit TA and RA fields.